 Shiny Pokémon are also very, very rare.
 In recent main series Pokémon games, the standard chance of running into a Shiny Pokémon in the wild or obtained is 1 in 4096!
 If you prefer percentages, that’s about a 0.024% chance that a Pokémon will be Shiny.

-Before Pokémon X & Y were released, the standard chance of running into a Shiny Pokémon was double that of newer games — it was 1 in 8192 in Generation II–V (all pre-3DS games), or a 0.012% chance.
+Before Pokémon X & Y were released, the base chance of running into a Shiny Pokémon was far lower than that of newer games — it was 1 in 8192 in Generation II–V (all pre-3DS games), or a 0.012% chance.
 Unless otherwise noted, this guide will be focusing on the newer games, since the rates are doubled and it’s easier to get Shiny Pokémon, but you’ll find instructions on how to get Shiny Pokémon on older games as well if you’re patient enough to attempt it.

 Keep in mind that these are odds, not guarantees.
 This means that your 4096th Pokémon encounter is just as likely to be a Shiny as your 1st.
 You aren’t guaranteed to get a Shiny Pokémon after 4096 encounters.
 It might take 10,000 encounters, or even 20,000 before running into a Shiny Pokémon!
 Likewise, you could get lucky and find one in under 100.